brightspot/react-examples/cors-configuration/README.md

 Making two requests everytime a front-end app sends an API call to the server will affect performance.

 Open the developer console and navigate to the network tab.
-Under name, there will be four **cors-configuration** requests.
-After the first two POST requests made, there are two GET requests made.
-These are the preflight requests that are sending a request method of 'OPTIONS' with the headers and origin information.
+Under name, there will be two **cors-configuration** requests.
+After the first POST request is made, there is a preflight request sent with the [OPTIONS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/OPTIONS#preflighted_requests_in_cors) method.
 The POST requests will not be sent until the server responds approving the request.

 ## Access Control Max Age

-To avoid having to make preflight requests when making the same requests, Brightspot offers another CORS configuration option.
+To avoid having to make preflight request when making the same request, Brightspot offers another CORS configuration option.
 [Access Control Max Age]('https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Max-Age') which can once again be set programmatically or via your Brightspot instance:

 ## Via JS Classes